gitcoinco/command_line_standardbounties_funder/README.md

   "mnemonic" : "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" }
 ```

+## Defaults
+In order to make this tool as easy and configurable as possible, many arguments have default values set in the [defaults.json](src/config/defaults.json) file.
+Inside there, it's possible to set defaults for things like gas price, gas limit, GitHub username, privacy settings, etc.

 ## Usage
 For a full list of available options, run the script with the `--help` flag from the command line.